An illustration of a building and large battery

 • help the community play its part in reducing emissions through enabling greater renewable penetration in the local distribution system, and

-• through sharing locally generated renewable energy, help the community play its part in addressing inequity of access to distributed energy resources.
+• through sharing locally generated renewable energy, help the community play its part in addressing inequity of access to consumer energy resources.

 Project facts